Why we need resilient software design - Part 3

 In this post, we discussed that the failure modes discussed in the previous post are not just a theoretic concept but that they actually affect us at the application level.

-We discussed the 100% availability trap, assuming that all remote peers, including infrastructure tools like databases, message brokers and alike, are available 100% of the time, a trap that many developers (and other people) still fall for.
+We discussed the 100% availability trap, assuming that all remote peers, including infrastructure tools like databases, message brokers and alike, are available 100% of the time, a trap that many developers (and other people) still fall into.

 We discussed availability in more detail and have seen how multiple peers and the network reduce the overall system availability.
 This means that with the 100% availability trap in your head you will build systems that exhibit poor availability at runtime.